Does sweet potato help with joint pain during perimenopause?

 Fiber, the microbiome, and systemic inflammation

 High blood glucose promotes glycation of proteins and activates inflammatory pathways.
-The moderate glycaemic index of sweet potato helps prevent the glucose spikes that drive glycation-related tissue damage.
+The moderate glycemic index of sweet potato helps prevent the glucose spikes that drive glycation-related tissue damage.
 This is particularly relevant for joint cartilage, which is susceptible to glycation-related degradation.
+Managing post-meal blood glucose through the choice of carbohydrate sources is a practical lever for reducing joint-relevant inflammation.

 Tracking joint symptoms